CedricNtwari/bootstrap-mini-project/README.md

 - Responsive design for various screen sizes.
 - Bootstrap components for a clean and modern layout.
 - Simple three-page structure focusing on key information.

+## Deployment

+This project is hosted on Github pages.

+The live link can be found here: https://cedricntwari.github.io/bootstrap-mini-project/index.html.

 ## Contributing